-If a Disciplinary Tribunal makes a finding that a Formal Complaint has been proved in whole or in part, it may make any one or more of the following Orders against the Respondent as it considers appropriate having regard to the status of the Respondent, the requirements of Sections 1479 and 1480 of the Companies Act 2014 if the Respondent is a statutory auditor or statutory audit firm, the Tribunal's views as to the nature and seriousness of the Formal Complaint, any previous Complaint in respect of which a finding or a finding and an Order have been made against the Respondent and any circumstances that the Tribunal considers relevant:
+If a Disciplinary Tribunal makes a finding that a Formal Complaint has been proved in whole or inpart, it may make any one or more of the following Orders against the Respondent as it considers appropriate having regard to the status of the Respondent, the Tribunal's views as to the nature and seriousness of the Formal Complaint, any previous Complaint in respect of which a finding or a finding and an Order have been made against the Respondent and any circumstances that the Tribunal considers relevant:

-- (a) if the Respondent is a Member. - that he be excluded from Membership; - (ii) that he be suspended from Membership for such a period as the Tribunal thinks fit; - (iii) that any practising certificate held by him be withdrawn; - (iv) that he be ineligible for a practising certificate: - (v) any insolvency licence held by him be withdrawn; - (vi) that he be ineligible for an insolvency licence; - (vii) that any authorisation or licence or permit held by him be withdrawn.
-If he is a Statutory Auditor, then the mandatory withdrawal provision of Section 1479 of Companies Act 2014 may be envoked where a Members good repute is seriously compromised that any authorisation or licence or permit held be suspended for such period as the Tribunal thinks fit; - (viii) that he be severely reprimanded; - (ix) that he be reprimanded; and - (x) that he be fined a sum not exceeding €30,000; - (xi) If the Respondent is a Statutory Auditor a declaration that an audit report issued by the Respondent does not meet the requirements of Article 28 of EU directive 2006/43(as amended) or Article 10 of Regulation (EU) No 537/2014. - (b) if the Respondent is an Affiliated Partner or Responsible Individual: - (i) that his Affiliated Partner or Responsible Individual status be withdrawn from him.
-If he is a Statutory Auditor, then the mandatory withdrawal provision of Section 1479 of Companies Act 2014 may be envoked where his good repute is seriously compromised; - (ii) that his Affiliated Partner or Responsible Individual status be suspended for such a period as the Tribunal thinks fit; - (iii) that he be severely reprimanded; - (iv) that he be reprimanded; and
+- (a) if the Respondent is a Member. - (i) that he be excluded from Membership; - (ii) that he be suspended from Membership for such a period as the Tribunal thinks fit; - (iii) that any practising certificate held by him be withdrawn; - (iv) that he be ineligible for a practising certificate; - (v) any insolvency licence held by him be withdrawn; - (vi) that he be ineligible for an insolvency licence; - (vii) that any authorisation or licence or permit held by him be withdrawn; - (viii) that he be severely reprimanded; - (ix) that he be reprimanded; and - (x) that he be fined a sum not exceeding €30,000; - (b) if the Respondent is an Affiliated Partner or Responsible Individual: - (i) that his Affiliated Partner or Responsible Individual status be withdrawn from him; - (ii) that his Affiliated Partner or Responsible Individual status be suspended for such a period as the Tribunal thinks fit; - (iii) that he be severely reprimanded; - (iv) that he be reprimanded; and - (v) that he be fined a sum not exceeding €30,000; - (c) if the Respondent is a Student. - (i) that he be declared unfit to become a Member, - (ii) that he be declared ineligible for such a period (not exceeding two years to sit for such examination or examinations of the Institute (or such part or parts thereof) as the Tribunal thinks fit; - (iii) that he be disqualified from such examination or examinations of the Institute; (or such part or parts thereof) as shall be specified in the Order, not being an examination (or part thereof) the result of which shall have been duly notified to him by the Institute prior to the date of the Order, - (iv) that he be severely reprimanded; and - (v) that he be reprimanded; - (d) if the Respondent is an Authorised Firm: - (i) that any registration or authorisations granted to the Authorised Firm by the Institute be withdrawn; - (ii) that it be prohibited from describing itself as a "Certified Public Accountant" for a specified period; - (iii) that it be severely reprimanded; - (iv) that it be reprimanded; and - (v) that it be fined a sum not exceeding €30,000 per partner in the AuthorisedFirm who is a Member, Affiliated Partner or Responsible Individual of the Institute; - (f) an Order that no further action be taken on the Formal Complaint;

-- (vi) that he be fined a sum not exceeding €30,000; - (vii) If the Respondent is a Statutory Auditor a declaration that an audit report issued by the Respondent does not meet the requirements of Article 28 of EU directive 2006/43(as amended) or Article 10 of Regulation (EU) No 537/2014. - (c) if the Respondent is a Student. - (i) that he be declared unfit to become a Member, - (ii) that he be declared ineligible for such a period (not exceeding two years) to sit for such examination or examinations of the Institute (or such part or parts thereof) as the Tribunal thinks fit: - (iii) that he be disqualified from such examination or examinations of the Institute; (or such part or parts thereof) as shall be specified in the Order, not being an examination (or part thereof) the result of which shall have been duly notified to him by the Institute prior to the date of the Order. - (iv) that he be severely reprimanded; and - (v) that he be reprimanded; - (d) if the Respondent is an Authorised Firm: - (i) that any registration or authorisations granted to the Authorised Firm by the Institute be withdrawn.
-If the Firm is a Statutory Auditor, then the mandatory withdrawal provision of Section 1480 of Companies Act 2014 may be envoked where the Firms good repute is seriously compromised - (ii) that it be prohibited from describing itself as a "Certified Public Accountant" for a specified period; - (iii) that any registrations or authorisation granted to the Authorised Firm by the Institute be suspended for such period as the Tribunal thinks fit; - (iv) that it be severely reprimanded; - (v) that it be reprimanded; and - (vi) that it be fined a sum not exceeding €30,000 per partner in the Authorised Firm who is a Member, Affiliated Partner or Responsible Individual of the Institute; - (viii) If the Respondent is a Statutory Audit Firm a declaration that an audit report issued by the Firm does not meet the requirements of Article 28 of EU directive 2006/43(as amended) or Article 10 of Regulation (EU) No 537/2014. - (e) an Order that no further action be taken on the Formal Complaint, - (f) An Order requiring the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm to carry out a certain course of action in a certain time period; - (g) An Order in lieu of any of the other Orders that could be made in relation to the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm requiring the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm to carry out a certain course of action in a certain time period and failure to comply with this Order shall result in a default Order being activated; and - (h) Order for costs under Bye Law 6.43 (a)
+- (g) An Order requiring the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm to carry out a certain course of action in a certain time period; - (h) An Order in lieu of any of the other Orders that could be made in relation to the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm requiring the Member, Affiliated Partner, Responsible Individual, Student or Authorised Firm to carry out a certain course of action in a certain time period and failure to comply with this Order shall result in a default Order being activated; and - (i) Order for costs under Bye Law 6.42 (a)